CARTAvis/manual_source/source/fundamental_ideas.rst

            style="width:100%;height:auto;">
    </a>

 When a spatial profile is derived from a line or a polyline region, a set of boxes with a "height" (parallel to the trajectory) of three unit steps and a custom "width" (perpendicular to the trajectory) in the number of unit steps are created along the trajectory.
 These *hidden* boxes are created on the reference image first.
 Then, similar to the polygon approximation of closed regions, these "boxes" are transformed into the spatially matched secondary image to derive a spatial profile.
 The unit step refers to an image pixel if the image is “flat” without noticeable distortion.
-However, if the image is considered "wide" with noticeable distortion, the unit step refers to the angular size of an image pixel as defined in the image header.
+However, if the image is considered "wide" with noticeable distortion, the unit step refers to the angular size of an image pixel as defined in the image header (i.e. CDELT1/2).
 In this case, the boxes retain approximately a fixed solid angle.
-All these approximations allow spatial profiles of the same trajectory among different spatially matched images to be compared directly.
-The same idea is applied to the position-velocity image generator with a line region.
+All these approximations allow spatial profiles of the same trajectory among different spatially matched images to be compared directly with minimal errors.
+The same idea is applied to the position-velocity image generator with a line region or a polyline region.

 Shared region management